-Those mini marshmallows you can buy at the store are cute, but if you really want to crush the holiday season, you’ll whip up a batch of these gold-flecked mallows to accompany your hot cocoa.
+Those mini marshmallows you can buy at the store are cute, but if you really want to crush the holiday (or awards) season, you’ll whip up a batch of these gold-flecked mallows to accompany your hot cocoa (or fondue).
 Get the Gold Leaf Marshmallows recipe.

 Leave it to the Milanese to turn the volume on the way up on a simple, classic rice dish.
 The signature creation of Italian chef Gualtiero Marchesi, the opulent entree goes for gold on gold by garnishing saffron risotto with a sheet of gold leaf.
 Get the Saffron Risotto with Gold Leaf recipe.

 Well, would you look at that: The Jell-O shot has gone and graduated from the college party scene.
 Inspired by the flavors of a French 75 cocktail, this version of the the frat house favorite keeps it extra classy with a dusted gold leaf garnish.
 But don’t let the makeover fool you, these sparkly shots will get you into just as much trouble as they used to back in the day.
 Get the Champagne Jello Shots recipe.

 All featured products are curated independently by our editors.
 When you buy something through our retail links, we may receive a commission.
 For more great hand-picked products, check out the Chowhound Shop.

 Note: This post was originally published on December 24, 2017 and was updated on February 11, 2019 with new links, text, and images.